Makenbo/pretty-aesthetic-minecraft-shader/README.md

 2. Clear enough visibility for gameplay.
 3. Optimize performance to please my laptop.

+This shader is not a fork of an existing Minecraft shader.

 **The shader is being developed on Minecraft 1.21 using Iris with Fabric.** Other versions are not guaranteed to look as intended.

 The shader is still an ocassionaly updated work in progress, so not all Minecraft items and blocks are accounted for.
 Currently most visuals are only tweaked for the overworld.